 - Typical Users: TYPO3 is frequently used by authorities, municipalities, universities, public law corporations, and other organizations operating in regulated and audit-driven environments.

-Websites of the public sector in Germany are subject to a combination of legal obligations and operational frameworks.
-These requirements determine not only the structure of websites but also their long-term maintenance and auditability.
+Public-sector websites in Germany are governed by a combination of legal obligations and operational realities.
+These requirements shape not only how websites are built, but also how they are maintained and audited over time.

-- GDPR for data protection, consents, and purpose limitation of data processing
+- GDPR for privacy, data consent and processing limitation

 - BITV 2.0 and WCAG 2.1 Level AA for the accessibility of technology

-- Transparency and traceability requirements from procurement and documentation regulations
+- Transparency and verifiability requirements imposed by procurement and documentation rules.

-Compliance is not merely a declaration by the organization.
-Websites must maintain a documentable level of compliance permanently and be able to defend this robustly during audits and inspections.
+Compliance is not a declaration from the organization’s side.
+Web pages must maintain a level of compliance that can be documented, and be firmly defended during audits and reviews.

-Projects in the public sector are restricted not only by legal requirements but also by organizational structures.
+Projects in the public sector encounter limitations not only due to compliance with legal rules but also with structures.

-- Involvement of many stakeholders from different departments
+- Involvement of many players from different divisions

-- Very limited scope for quick redesigns or frequent changes
+- Exclusively little room for fast redesigns or frequent changes

-CMS platforms must therefore provide an environment where roles are clearly defined, workflows are controlled, and long-term stability is ensured.
+CMS platforms should be able to provide an environment where the roles are clear, workflows are controlled, and stability is ensured for a long time.

 TYPO3 is often chosen for public sector projects because it is geared towards environments where governance, stability, and compliance are essential.
 Its architecture supports long-term operation and clearly defined responsibilities in complex organizations.